obruns/gelee/README.md

 download and flash a different recovery filesystem and kernel image that suites our needs.

+### Attacking via self-signed certificates

+I strongly doubt this will work but it is worth a try.
+Use OpenSSL's `x509`, `gencrl`, `rsa`, ... subcommands as needed to create a (self- signed) server certificate and see what happens.

 ## Other projects and references

 * [1](https://github.com/matthsc/gigaset-elements-api)